-Things To Consider When Buying a Tankless Toilet
+Things To Consider When Buying Tankless Toilets

 A tankless toilet does not have a tank full of water ready to cascade into the toilet bowl.
 A tankless toilet is directly connected to a water supply and receives its flushing water when a flushometer is activated.
 Tankless toilets need enough water pressure to clear the waste in the bowl.
-Many private homes do not have enough water pressure to for an effective flush, therefore a pump is often needed to give some extra power.
+Many private homes do not have enough water pressure to for an effective flush, therefore an electric pump is often needed to give some extra power.

 Most of the tankless toilets reviewed in this article are luxury models.
 These toilets have some wonderful features that will make using the bathroom a very comfortable experience.
 Some of these models are a lot more expensive than others, so make sure you know which features are necessary for you.

-Pros And Cons Of A Having Tankless Toilet
+Pros And Cons Of Having Tankless Toilets